hexarc-software/hexarc-borsh/README.md

 * `Hexarc.Borsh.Option<T>`
 * POCO like user defined classes

-All other types are not supported at the moment but already planned.

 ### Object serialization
 Serializable types must be annotated with the `BorshObject` attribute.
 The `BorshIgnore` attribute can be used to exclude properties from serialization.